-- These values are specified at nominal VCC{CORE} for the processor core and nominal VCC{L2}/VCC{3.3} for the L2 cache (if applicable). - 2.
-Processor power includes the power dissipated by the processor core, the L2 cache, and the AGTL + bus termination.
-The maximum power for each of these components does not occur simultaneously. - 3.
+- These values are specified at nominal VCC{CORE} for the processor core and nominal VCC{L2}/VCC{3.3} for the L2 cache (if applicable). - Thermal Design Power (TDP) represents the maximum amount of power the thermal solution is required to dissipate.
+The thermal solution should be designed to dissipate the TDP without exceeding the maximum Tjunction specification.
+TDP does not represent the power delivery and voltage regulation requirements for the processor. - 3.
 T{JUNCTIONOFFSET} is the worst-case difference between the thermal reading from the on-die thermal diode and the hottest location on the processor's core. - 4.
-Power density is the maximum power the processor die can dissipate (i.e. processor power) divided by the die area over which the power is generated. - Power for these processors is generated over the entire processor die (see Figure 40 for processor die dimensions). - 6.
+Power density is the maximum power the processor die can dissipate (i.e. processor power) divided by the die area over which the power is generated. - 5.
+Power for these processors is generated over the entire processor die (see Figure 40 for processor die dimensions). - 6.
 Power for these processors is generated over the core area (see Figure 20 for processor die and core area dimensions).
 Thermal solution designs should compensate for this smaller heat flux area (core) and not assume that the power is uniformly distributed across the entire die area (core + cache). - 7.
 TJUNCTION offset values do not include any thermal diode kit measurement error.
 Diode kit measurement error must be added to the TJUNCTION offset value from the table, as outlined in the Intel® Pentium® III processor Thermal Metrology for CPUID-068h Family Processors.
-Intel has characterized the use of the Analog Devices AD1021 diode measurement kit and found its measurement error to be 1 °C.
+Intel has characterized the use of the Analog Devices AD1021 diode measurement kit and found its measurement error to be 1 °C. - 8.
+This specification applies to the Pentium[®] III processor with CPUID=0683h operating at 1.0 GHz.